-Situated at an elevation of nearly 1,200 feet, and surrounded by chaparral shrubs and large shady oaks, Arroyo Seco campground is the perfect way to get away from it all, while enjoying a variety of outdoor recreational actives.
+Situated at an elevation of nearly 1,200 feet and surrounded by chaparral shrubs and large shady oaks, the Arroyo Seco campground is the perfect way to get away from it all while enjoying a variety of outdoor recreational actives.

-As visitors arrive at the campground, they are greeted at the entrance gate with its variety of plants in bloom.
-In the spring and fall, the leaves on the trees change to beautiful shades of red, yellow and orange, creating a beautiful scenic landscape.
+As visitors arrive at the campground, they are greeted at the entrance gate with various plants in bloom.
+The leaves on the trees change to beautiful shades of red, yellow, and orange in the spring and fall, creating a beautiful scenic landscape.
 In the springtime, lupines bloom all around.

-The very same vegetation can be found in various areas throughout the park, and along the numerous trails that weave their way through the Ventana Wilderness, also known as “the gorge.”
+The same vegetation can be found in various areas throughout the park and along the numerous trails that weave their way through the Ventana Wilderness, also known as “the gorge.”

 Arroyo Seco Day Use

-For those looking to stay closer to enjoy nature for a few hours, there is a day use area on the river that provides a rocky beach area, and picnic sites.
-Visitors who want to use the day use area or gorge start lining up before the gate opens on hot summer days and holiday weekends.
-Swiming in the creek is a popular activity to escape the hot sun of the central valley.
+For those looking to stay closer to enjoy nature for a few hours, there is a day-use area on the river that provides a rocky beach area and picnic sites.
+Visitors who want to use the day-use area or gorge start lining up before the gate opens on hot summer days and holiday weekends.
+Swimming in the creek is a popular activity to escape the hot sun of the central valley.

 Arroyo Seco Camping

-The 49-site facility also offers spectacular views of the Ventana Wilderness with its outcropping mountain peaks, many trails, and close proximity to two small lakes, and a year-round creek
+The 49-site facility also offers spectacular views of the Ventana Wilderness with its outcropping mountain peaks, many trails, and proximity to two small lakes, and a year-round creek.

-Besides single campsites which are also available for RV camping, there is 10 double sites and a single group site that can accommodate up to 50 campers and 10 vehicles.
-However, there is no hookups or dump station on the premises, so you must be self-contained.
-Reservation info.
+Besides single campsites, which are also available for RV camping, there are ten double sites and a single group site that can accommodate up to 50 campers and ten vehicles.
+However, there is no hookups or dump station on the premises, so you must be self-contained—reservation info.

 Arroyo Seco Hiking

-This pristine wilderness area is a backpackers dream and provides ample opportunities to explore nature.
-The 15.5-mile Santa Lucia Trail is available for hiking and horseback riding and serves as the main trailhead to the surrounding wilderness and a variety of other trails.
+This pristine wilderness area is a backpacker’s dream and provides ample opportunities to explore nature.
+The 15.5-mile Santa Lucia Trail is available for hiking and horseback riding and serves as the main trailhead to the surrounding wilderness and various other trails.

 Santa Lucia Creek

-With Arroyo Seco’s close proximity to the city of Monterey, there is an abundance of tourism opportunities within about 50 miles from the campground.
+With Arroyo Seco’s proximity to Monterey’s city, tourism opportunities are abundant within about 50 miles from the campground.
 Camping reservations.